cycle-hnu/cycle-hnu.github.io/content/authors/yangke/_index.md

   - Master
 ---

-[Shihan Yuan](https://zuoyanzhang.github.io) is information science and engineering college of hunan university compiler optimization team members, graduate student in grade one.Her research interests include machine learning, high-performance compiling optimization, current research in learning Prectuner related optimization.
+Ke Yang is Information Science and Engineering College of Hunan University compiler optimization team member.
+And he obtained a Bachelor's degree from the Computer Science of school at Hunan University Of Technology and Business.
+His research interests include machine learning, high-performance compiling optimization,current research in Neuromorphic Chips and AI Operator Generation.

-### Publications
-* 1